BIPOC & AAPI STATEMENT

 Artaria stands in support of all Black, Indigenous, Persons of Color, Asian American, and Pacific Island people.
 All persons should enjoy equality, dignity, peace, and every opportunity and privilege to follow their dreams, regardless of skin color, origin, economic status, gender, gender identity, sexual orientation, or religion.
 As we shift our actions to reflect our intention, we align ourselves with the statement of the Black Lives Matter movement and commit to “embody and practice justice, liberation, and peace in our engagements with one another.”

 As performers and teachers of classical music, we acknowledge that there have been many barriers to access in the world of classical music for Black, Indigenous, People of Color, and Asian American and Pacific Islanders as students and audience members.
-Going forward, we commit to giving voice to their important and valuable compositions of the past as well as new works of living composers.
-We will continue to assist all students in financial need in our chamber music school, as well as continue our partnerships with local music businesses to provide students with affordable access to instruments.
-Additionally, we will strive to be more inclusive in our engagement of guest artists.
+Going forward, we will be more inclusive in giving voice to important and valuable compositions of the past as well as new works of living composers.

-Artaria is committed to supporting and celebrating our students, audiences, and composers of all diversity, but there is always more that we can do to make a bigger difference and impact toward social justice...to confront our role in perpetuating injustice, to facilitate the healing of past wounds, and to open opportunities for all to thrive today and always.
+Artaria is committed to supporting and celebrating our students, audiences, and composers of all diversity, and to contributing our efforts toward social justice...to confront our role in perpetuating injustice, to facilitate the healing of past wounds, and to open opportunities for all to thrive today and always.